 Outdoorsy things to do in and around Nashville

 If you attempt a similar itinerary, I’d encourage you to spend at least a few days in Nashville.
-There are plenty of outdoors activities in the area.
+There are plenty of outdoor activities in the area.
 My favorite is Radnor Lake, an easy and peaceful walk.
-You’ll likely see some turtles and maybe even some wild turkeys.
+You’ll see some turtles and maybe even some wild turkeys.
 The spring ephemeral wildflowers are fantastic–Viriginia bluebells, shooting stars, and trillium, for example.
 The trail around the lake gets crowded on weekends, especially when the weather is nice, so I’d advise visiting on a weekday or when the weather is less than ideal.
 Parking can be a challenge on crowded days!
 You can also go for a hike in the Percy and Edwin Warner Parks or go kayaking on the Harpeth River.
 And that’s without even touching upon the food scene, music, and historic sites.

 Now, on to the caves!

 Russell Cave National Monument offers a glimpse of how people lived in the area between 10,000 BC and 1650 AD.
 Archaeological excavations are still ongoing, and the exhibit in the visitor center showcases just a few of the many finds: arrowheads, fish hooks, animal bones, and so on.
 The cave seems to have been used in a variety of ways over time.
 It likely provided a permanent home for some people, and served as a winter shelter or brief stopping point for others, and as a hunting base for still more.
 So, if you’re interested in Native American history, Russell Cave is definitely worth a trip.